Kira2/parse-server-sendinblue-adapter/README.md

 The variables **{EMAIL}**, **%APP_NAME%** and **%LINK%** are automatically replaced with the email of the recipient, the name you provided for your application and the link to reset the password or to verify the email.

+It may happen, when you use a button into your templates for example, that SendinBlue prefixes automatically the link with a scheme (http:// or https://).
+In this case, use **%LINK_SHORT%** instead of **%LINK%** into your template.

 You can use either templates, or texts to send the emails to reset password or to verify the account.

 When you want to send the reset password emails: if you do not define the ids of the templates into **passwordResetTemplateId**, then passwordResetSubject, passwordResetTextPart and passwordResetHtmlPart are required.